Ice-and-Rock/TradesMin/Notes&Learning.md

 # New Work.
 DECEMBER 2023

 - Create a new branch for the working Version 1 ✅
-- Fix the two running Errors
+- ~~Fix the two running Errors~~
     - png file not imported correctly (from legacy Vite install) ✅
-    - Multiple goThroughClient instances in CreateProject.jsx
+    - Multiple goThroughClient instances in CreateProject.jsx ✅

 - Split the database into: **Users** / **Companys** / **Projects** / **Materials** / **Clients**
     - using primary keys / foreign keys